-The consortium of Prysmian and Siemens was responsible for supplying, installing and commissioning the HelWin2 converter station.
+A consortium of Prysmian and Siemens was responsible for supplying, installing and commissioning the HelWin2 converter station.
 The €600m contract was awarded by TenneT.

 Nkt Cables was awarded a €20m contract to manufacture submarine cables for the wind farm at its Cologne production facility.

-Siem Offshore Contractors (SOC) was awarded a $60m contract for installation of the inner grid cables.
+Siem Offshore Contractors (SOC) was awarded a $60m contract for the installation of the inner grid cables.
 It also provided associated services, such as cable route survey, route clearance operation and testing.

 A joint venture comprising HOCHTIEF Construction, WeserWind and IAG Industrie-Anlagen-Bau Georgsmarienhütte installed a met mast for the project.